TacoGuy21/Greatsword-V3/README.md

 ##### Only deploy this with CodeSandbox and/or Render.

-If you enjoy Greatsword, be sure to check out https://github.com/CosmicProxy-DEV/Cosmic-Unblocker (Better proxy by me)
+Check out https://github.com/CosmicProxy-DEV/Cosmic-Unblocker (Better proxy by me and Cosmos)

 This is the sequel to GreatSword v1 (deleted).
 Greatsword was a proxy I made, but it had very outdated scripts compared to new tech.
 <br>